Caregivers need to take care of themselves too

 The secret to surviving long term caregiving is to pace yourself and rest when you’re tired.

-Being constantly exhausted and severely stressed causes serious health issues and decreases your capacity to care for someone else.
+Being constantly exhausted and severely stressed can lead to serious health issues and decrease your capacity to care for someone else.

 But some caregivers resist the advice to take regular breaks even when they have access to help.